ensisoft/detonator/BUILDING.md

 Some notes about building to HTML5/WASM.

 * Building to HTML5/WASM is currently supported only for the engine but not the editor.
-* Current Emscripten version is 3.0.0.
+* Current Emscripten💩 version is 3.1.10.
 Using other version will likely break things.
 * Building to HTML5/WASM will produce the required JS and WASM files to run games in the browser,<br>
   but you still need to build the editor in order to develop the game and package it.<br>
-  When you package your game through the editor, the HTML5/WASM game files are copied by the editor<br>
+  * When you package your game through the editor, the HTML5/WASM game files are copied by the editor<br>
     during the packaging process in order to produce the final deployable game package.

-<details><summary>How to build on Linux</summary>
+<details><summary>How to build on Linux 🐧</summary>

-- Install Emscripten
+- Install Emscripten💩
 ```
   $ cd detonator
   $ git clone https://github.com/emscripten-core/emsdk.git
   $ cd emsdk
   $ git pull
-  $ ./emsdk install latest
+  $ ./emsdk install 3.1.10
-  $ ./emsdk activate 3.0.0
+  $ ./emsdk activate 3.1.10
   $ source ./emsdk_env.sh
 ```
-- Check your Emscripten installation
+- Check your Emscripten💩 installation
 ```
   $ which emcc
   $ /home/user/emsdk/upstream/emscripten/emcc
   $ emcc --version
   $ emcc (Emscripten gcc/clang-like replacement + linker emulating GNU ld) 3.0.0 (3fd52e107187b8a169bb04a02b9f982c8a075205)
 ```
 - Build the DETONATOR 2D engine into a WASM blob.
-Make sure that you have the emscripten tools in your path, i.e. you have sourced emsdk_env.sh in your current shell.
+Make sure that you have the Emscripten💩 tools in your path, i.e. you have sourced emsdk_env.sh in your current shell.
 ```
   $ git clone https://github.com/ensisoft/detonator